-In-Museum Offer Only: Receive an exclusive OSHOF T-Shirt with every $20 Donation
+In-Museum Offer Only: FREE exclusive OSHOF T-Shirt with every $20 Donation

-In-Museum Offer Only: Receive an exclusive OSHOF T-Shirt with every $20 Donation
+In-Museum Offer Only: FREE exclusive OSHOF T-Shirt with every $20 Donation

 James Francis Thorpe was born in Indian Territory near the town of Prague, Oklahoma, on May 28, 1887.
 Thorpe grew up in the Sac and Fox Nation, and his Native American name was Wa-Tho-Huk or “Bright path the lightning makes as it goes across the sky.”
 Thorpe attended the Sac & Fox Agency School in Oklahoma and Haskell Indian Nations University in Lawrence, Kansas.
 Thorpe also attended Carlisle Indian Industrial School in Carlisle, Pennsylvania, from 1904-1912.
 Jim Thorpe began his athletic career at Carlisle.
 Thorpe competed in track & field, football, baseball, lacrosse and won the 1912 Inter-Collegiate Ballroom Dancing Championship.
 He set 12 track and field records while competing for Carlisle.
 Thorpe also excelled on the football field and led Carlisle to the 1912 National Collegiate Championship.
 In turn, he was awarded first team All-American Honors in 1911 and 1912.